A close up of the OJ Elite Hardline Skateboard Wheels 99a in a 53mm size

 It’s for bluntslides and powerslides.

-The OJ wheels don’t bluntslide as well as the Spitfire Formula Four.
+The OJ wheels don’t bluntslide as well as the Spitfire Formula Four right out of the wrapper.
 This is because the OJ Wheels have a textured, tread-like level of grip on their rolling surface.

 The extra grip is nice for some added stability at speed.
 However, they just don’t bluntslide as well as Spitefire Formula Four.